aleenatomy2802/sample_code/ch18_hashing_and_dictionary.md

 Hashing is a process used to transform a given input (or 'message') into a fixed-size string of bytes.
 The output, known as the hash value, digest, or hash code, typically is a sequence of numbers and letters that uniquely represents the input data.
 Hashing is used in various applications like data retrieval, integrity verification, and cryptography.

-A hash function has certain important properties:
-1. **Deterministic**: The same input will always produce the same output.
-2. **Fast computation**: The hash value is quick to calculate for any given input.
-3. **Non-invertible**: It should be computationally infeasible to reverse the process and recreate the input data from its hash value.
-4. **Collision-resistant**: It should be unlikely for two different inputs to produce the same output hash.

 **Use Case**: Hashing is primarily used for securely storing data like passwords.
 When a password is hashed, the hash value is stored instead of the plaintext password.
 Upon authentication, the provided password is hashed again, and the resulting hash is compared with the stored hash.